michalmachovic/michalmachovic.github.io/_posts/2019-02-07-php-testing.markdown

 `assertEquals()` parameters: <br />
 1 - expected value <br/>
-2 - actual value
+2 - actual value<br/>
-3 - error message
+3 - error message<br/>
-4 - result tolerance
+4 - result tolerance<br/>

 <Br /><br />
-Using `@expectedException InvalidArgumentException` in `testDeleniVyjimka` is testing it really happens exception with zero.
+Using `@expectedException InvalidArgumentException` in `testDeleniVyjimka` is testing if really happens exception with zero.

 <br /><br />
 Run test with `php codecept.phar run unit`.
 You should see something like: